Skip to Content

 A perfect alternative to cheddar would be a hard-aged goats cheese.

-Not at all and tread lightly with them, this sauce is fine to eat uncooked so you can taste as you go.
+Not at all and you can add them to taste if you like to play with the balance, this sauce is fine to eat uncooked so you can taste it as you go.

 What BBQ sauce do you use?